ajdobner/latex-css/Notes.md

     * content of the article
 * `footer` for website stuff e.g. saying "Created by blah"

 Possibly the `article` tag is unnecessary but it seems semantically relevant.
 For example: could have multiple articles in a page; or could place a link to a pdf version of the article in `main` and outside the `article` tag.

+## Todo
+* add section numbering? unclear whether numbering should be enforced in css or html